waypointnda/waypoint/nda.md

 # Mergers and Acquisitions

-These terms apply only if the _Purpose_ relates to a potential merger or acquisition of one of the parties, their parents, or their subsidiaries, all or substantially all of one of their assets, or one of their lines of business (a **Potential Transaction**):
+These terms apply only if the _Purpose_ relates to a potential merger or acquisition of one of the parties, their parents, or their subsidiaries, all or substantially all of one of their assets, or one of their lines of business:

 ## No Unauthorized Market Due Diligence

-Neither party shall directly or indirectly communicate about a _Potential Transaction_ with any executive, employee, customer, or supplier of the other party, or seek any information in connection with the _Potential Transaction_ from them, without the prior, signed, written consent of the other party.
+In the case of a potential acquisition, the side of the potential acquirer shall not directly or indirectly communicate about the potential acquisition with any executive, employee, customer, or supplier of the other party, or seek any information in connection with the potential acquisition from them, without the prior, signed, written consent of the other party.

 ## No Disclosure to Funding Sources

 [Permitted Disclosure](#permitted-disclosure) does not permit disclosure of _Confidential Information_ to any source of debt or equity financing, _Affiliate_, limited partner, member, stockholder, or other investor, unless and until:

-- the _Potential Transaction_ closes;
+- the potential merger or acquisition closes;

-- the recipient has an interest in the _Potential Transaction_; and
+- the recipient has an interest in the potential merger or acquisition; and

 <!-- Note: The following language parallels permission for disclosure to Personnel. -->